 The foundation for your shed is important.
 We'll take you through a few popular ways to build a foundation for different types of shed.

 A gravel base foundation is a simple, cost-effective choice.
 You'll need about 3 inches of gravel or crushed rock for a solid base.
 Make sure that when the shed's in place, you have it anchored down to secure it.
 However, you need to make sure that your drainage is okay or everything in the shed may get wet.

 Using pavers on a bed of brickies sand is a good base for small garden sheds that won't be carrying too much weight.
 To prevent the shed sinking over time, you can also add a layer of crushed rock underneath the sand to improve the stability.

 Laying a concrete slab for a foundation is the strongest and most durable way to secure a shed to the ground and minimise any structural movement.
 It is also the best way to prevent moisture inside your shed.
 Although it is more expensive and takes longer to lay, in the long run it will provide you with the most secure results.

 Once your shed is set up, it's time to deck it out.
 An organised shed helps you to know where everything is and can also protect your tools and things.
 We've got a huge range of garage storage that can suit your needs and the space you have to fill.
 Whether it's the slimline range that fits neatly into small spaces or durable storage that's built to last, you're sure to find what you need.

 Another good way to use shed space is to hang things on the walls or from the roof.
-There’s a huge range of shelves available that can help you make more room and clear floor space.
-You could even add a timber floor to the shed’s base to provide you with some extra comfort.
+There's a huge range of hooks, shelves and racks available that can help you make more room and clear floor space.
+You could even add a timber floor to the shed's base to provide you with some extra comfort.